 Mansfield Mechanics Bridge Club have agreed that we can continue to use their facilities on a Tuesday evening.
 Our beginners will therefore have all the advantages of learning in a proper bridge room.
 The bridge room is on the ground floor and the Club has it's own car park - it couldn't be easier!
 Their web address is www.bridgewebs.com/mansfieldmechanics

 Mansfield School of Bridge is owned and run by Gillian Rand.
-Gillian and her husband Michael have been playing bridge at the Mechanics Club for the last eight years and hope to introduce more people to a fun and absorbing pass-time.
-Assessed by the EBU as "outstanding", Gillian is a professional member of EBED- English Bridge Education and Development.
+Gillian and her husband Michael have been playing bridge at the Mechanics Club for the last ten years and hope to introduce more people to a fun and absorbing pass-time.
+Assessed by the EBU as "outstanding", Gillian is a professional member of EBTA- English Bridge Teachers' Association.
 In April 2018 Gillian passed the EBU Club Tournament Director assessment with distinction.